 Have you lost your job and wondering if their is any payment help available?
 You have come to the right place.
 Cashfloat explains in ‘Lost your Job’ guide all about the Statutory Redundancy Payments.

-The Redundancy Payments Act
+The History of Redundancy Payments

 The act makes it a regulation for employers to provide ex-employees with a minimum amount of money to survive unemployment.
 It allows the employee to have a financial safety net to fall back if they didn’t find work straight away.
 Additionally, it would make employers think more carefully before making workers redundant.

 There are three parts of employment law that forms the pillar of worker’s rights in the UK.
 They are:

 If your employer advises you that your job is disappearing for one reason or another, it entitled you to some compensation.
 Provided that you have worked in the company for a minimum of two years, you can receive this compensation.